rcalixte/wayland-book/src/introduction/package.md

 Wayland protocols are defined by XML files.
 If you locate and open "wayland.xml" in your favorite text editor, you will find the XML specification for the "core" Wayland protocol.
 This is a high-level protocol - built on top the wire protocol that we'll discuss in the next chapter.
-The purpose of this book is to explain this file.
+Most of this book is devoted to explaining this file.

 ## wayland-scanner